virajshelke/golang-intro/README.md

 ## Installation

 - Install the [go compiler](https://golang.org/), [vs code](https://code.visualstudio.com/) & [go extension for vscode](https://marketplace.visualstudio.com/items?itemName=golang.go)
-- Clone this repo and you should be good to go!
+- Clone this repo run `go mod download` and you should be good to go!

 ## Some Links